bruceravel/demeter/documentation/Artemis/path/plot.rst

 The check buttons next to each path in the path list are central to many features in :demeter:`artemis` related to plotting and other tasks.
-Along with all of the tools in the Mark menu, you can mark a group of paths by clicking elsewhere on the path list while holding down the :button:`Shift` key.
-Doing so marks all paths between the selected one and the one :button:`Shift`-clicked upon.
+Along with all of the tools in the Mark menu, you can mark a group of paths by :mark:`leftclick,..` clicking elsewhere on the path list while holding down the :button:`Shift` key.
+Doing so marks all paths between the selected one and the one :button:`Shift`-:mark:`leftclick,..` clicked upon.

-:button:`Control`-clicking on the path list is also a special function used for two purposes.
-Doing a :button:`Control`-click starts a drag-and-drop with the path you click on.
+:button:`Control`-:mark:`leftclick,..` clicking on the path list is also a special function used for two purposes.
+Doing a :button:`Control`-:mark:`leftclick,..` click starts a drag-and-drop with the path you click on.
 Dropping the path on another data window, copies If you drop the path on the same path list, that path to that Data set.
 Dropping the path on the same path list is equivalent to cloning the dragged path, with the clone being appended to the end of the path list.

-.. caution:: Mistakenly :button:`Control`-clicking rather than
+.. caution:: Mistakenly :button:`Control`-:mark:`leftclick,..`
-   :button:`Shift`-clicking will likely result in a path being cloned.
+   clicking rather than :button:`Shift`-:mark:`leftclick,..` clicking will likely result in a path being cloned.
 This can be surprising and confusing, so please take care and be mindful!

 .. todo:: Write a page about tools for building MDS fits